abyssDS/sfmlWiki/FAQ.md

 ### <a name="graphics-xsprite"/>Should I use one sprite or x sprites to draw x textures?

+Generally, the less objects you have to draw, the faster your application will run.
+This is almost always true.
+If you can, you should try to group things that are always drawn together and draw them using a single sprite.
+This will save you a lot of additional processing time.

+What you should not do is only use a single sf::Sprite and keep binding different sf::Textures to it.
+Although you are only using a single sf::Sprite, you are still creating as many draw calls as if you would have an sf::Sprite for each sf::Texture.
+The overhead of rebinding an sf::Texture to the sf::Sprite many times during a frame will noticeably affect your performance.

+You can also try to perform rudimentary culling.
+Culling consists of not drawing things that you know cannot be seen anyway because they are entirely covered by something else.
+If this can be done in your application and you prevent a lot of unneeded draw calls, you will gain performance.

 ### <a name="graphics-bounds"/>What is the difference between LocalBounds and GlobalBounds?

 ### <a name="graphics-low-fps"/>My FPS is very low when running my application.